Transcatheter Aortic Valve Implantation

 The aortic valve controls blood flow from the left ventricle of your heart to the

 rest of your body.
-The valve can become scarred and stiff and doesn't open correctly.
+The valve can become scarred and stiff and not open correctly.

 This condition is called aortic stenosis.
-The means the left ventricle of the heart
+This means the left ventricle of the heart

 has to work harder to push the blood through the valve.
 Your heart may have to work